Poll: Americans concerned about running out of food

-The executive director of the Greater Chicago Food Depository, Kate Maehr, said she has never seen anything like it: lines that encompass blocks of people, many with children, moving very slowly to receive bags of food in the hope that it will reach them until next time. payment of their wages or until they can receive food assistance from the government.
+The executive director of the Greater Chicago Food Depository, Kate Maehr, said she has never seen anything like it: lines of people spanning blocks, many with children, moving very slowly to receive bags of food in the hope that it will reach them until next time. payment of their wages or until they can receive food assistance from the government.

+Since the pandemic, around 36 million jobs have been lost.
+Photo: AP

-“It’s just heartbreaking,” said Maehr.
+“It is just heartbreaking,” Maehr said.
 “They run into a series of circumstances where they have no income and no food either, and it all happened in an instant.”

+Read As Trump Wants to Reopen, Thousands Get Sick of COVID-19 in the US

+Read Van more than 300 thousand killed by COVID-19 in the world

 The number of people asking for help from their organization and affiliated food banks has increased 60% since the coronavirus pandemic began, which has halted the nation’s economic activity and left tens of millions of people unemployed.